Ultimate Products Enhances Shareholder Value with Share Buyback - TipRanks.com

 More about Ultimate Products plc

-Ultimate Products plc is a prominent player in the homeware industry, owning several leading brands such as Salter and Beldray.
-The company specializes in five product categories: Small Domestic Appliances, Housewares, Laundry, Audio, and Heating and Cooling.
-With a market presence in over 38 countries, Ultimate Products caters to a diverse range of retailers, including discount and online retailers.
-Established in 1997, the company is headquartered in Oldham, Greater Manchester, and employs over 370 staff.
+Ultimate Products plc is a company specializing in homeware brands, including Salter and Beldray, with a market presence in over 38 countries.
+The company focuses on five product categories: Small Domestic Appliances, Housewares, Laundry, Audio, and Heating and Cooling, and sells to a wide range of retailers from large multi-channel to smaller national chains.
+Founded in 1997 and headquartered in Oldham, Greater Manchester, Ultimate Products employs over 370 staff and operates additional offices in Guangzhou, China, and Paris, France.

 Technical Sentiment Signal: Sell